Recovering Your Creativity, Montreal

 Sometimes it feels impossible to give ourselves permission to do/make/see/build the things we want.
 We spend much of our time trapped under a feeling of obligation - that our time is better spent doing work we hate because it pays the bills, or putting others needs before our own because that’s what’s expected.
 It’s easy to lose touch with our creative selves, the part of us that sees potential and opportunity in the things we make - our own ideas.

 As a teacher, I believe that what you want to be doing is what you should be doing.
 This is what we call creative intuition.
 You want to hot-glue two pieces of paper together?
 Great.
 You want to learn how to yodel?
 Excellent.
 The drive to do these things might seem strange but they are the bricks that lay the foundation for your unique artistic voice.
 They will make your work and your ideas, yours.

 In this week-long class, you will learn how to re-claim that creative part of yourself and to give yourself permission to build the creative life you want.

 In this course, everything starts with drawing.

 I teach drawing as a way to locate ourselves - within a new city, within our creative practices, and within our lives.
-This 5-day drawing intensive will focus on mixed-media techniques, encouraging you to experiment, collaborate, and play with new media, materials, and methods.
+This week-long drawing intensive will focus on mixed-media techniques, encouraging you to experiment, collaborate, and play with new media, materials, and methods.